 Policy Lead – Ernie Napier

-Born in Boston - I never escaped!
-I became a Boston United supporter at the age of 10.
+Born in Boston (I never escaped!), I became a Boston United supporter at the age of 10.
 Employment and 28 years as a Boston Borough Councillor meant that I wasn’t as regular an attender as I wanted to be.
 My brief claim to fame, as a Councillor, was when I kicked a football at York Street in front of a television camera for some special event, though I don’t know whether they broadcast it.
-Since the year 2000 I have missed few home games and began travelling to away games in the last three to four years.
-I joined the new BUSA committee because I felt I should give some time back to a club that has given me so much pleasure over the years.
+Since the year 2000 I have missed few home games and began travelling to away games in the last 3 to 4 years.
+I joined the new BUSA Committee because I felt I should give some time back to a Club that has given me so much pleasure over the years.

 Committee Member – Karen Fletcher